JoeFu/alportal-document/docs/glossary/crm.md

 ## Organisations

-Organistions are the various companies and organisations that the firm interacts with.
+Organisations are the various companies and organisations that the firm interacts with.

 ## Clients